6 Preparedness Tips To Prep Like A President

 Smithsonian Magazine writes that, “Its primary purpose is to confirm the president’s identity, and it allows him to communicate with the National Military Command Center in the Pentagon, which monitors worldwide nuclear threats and can order an instant response.”

-When you are the commander-in-chief, it’s important to have a plan and react as soon as possible.
+When you are the commander-in-chief, it’s important to plan and react as soon as possible.
 Thankfully, most of us will never have to decide whether to launch a nuclear war!
 So, what can this teach us about our own preparedness?

 The lesson for us is the importance of having a written emergency plan.
 A household’s emergency plan is an outline of responses to different emergencies.
 A good plan will include options for shelter, evacuation, and communication.
 The best plans also include a list of responsibilities, contacts, and emergency kit supplies.